CAMPER DATES & LOCATION

 Yes!
 Young children (with or without disabilities) are welcomed to attend with their families.
 Preschoolers (birth to 3 years) are paired one-on-one with volunteers and placed in a nursery setting for lots of play and easy nap time coordination.

-Who my family attend both sessions of Hope Heals Camp?
+Can my family attend both sessions of Hope Heals Camp?

 Because of the high demand for and limited availablity of spots, each camper family is eligible for only one session of Hope Heals Camp.